Historically notable Scout camps: Camp Bonnie Brae

-Notable Scout camps of Canada
+Scout camps of Canada

 Camp Tamaracouta

 Founded in 1912 by the Quebec Council, the 400 ha Camp Tamaracouta is Canada's oldest Scout camp.
 It is located near Mille-Isles in the Laurentian Mountains, 60 km northwest of Montreal.
 Founded in 1933, the Knights of Tamara Society is the camp's honor society.

-Notable Scout camps of Mexico
+Scout camps of Mexico

 Meztitla Scout Camp School

 Founded in 1956, the Meztitla Scout Camp School is the national Scout camp and school owned by the Asociación de Scouts de México, A.C., located in the Central Highlands of Mexico, northeast of the municipality of Tepoztlán, in the state of Morelos.
 It is located 30 miles south of Mexico City and 9 miles northeast of Cuernavaca.

-Notable Scout camps of the United Kingdom
+Scout camps of the United Kingdom

 Brownsea Island Scout camp

 Brownsea Island was the site of the first boys' camping event organized by Lieutenant-General Baden-Powell to test his ideas for the book Scouting for Boys.